This page was last updated September 7, 2021.

-UBC is currently planning a return to on-campus activity for 2021/22 Winter Session.
-Courses will be primarily delivered in-person, with the expectation that students will be on campus in September.
-In Term 1, a limited selection of courses will be available with online delivery.
+UBC has returned to campus for the 2021/22 Winter Session.
+Courses will be primarily delivered in-person, with the expectation that students will be on campus.
+In Term 1, a limited selection of courses are available with online delivery.

 We are strongly encouraging all members of the UBC community to receive a vaccination as soon as they are eligible, and free COVID-19 vaccinations will be available to all incoming UBC students.
 Please visit covid19.ubc.ca for the most up-to-date information from the university and answers to frequently asked questions.